fivetran/dbt_mixpanel/README.md

 - Pivots out custom event properties from JSONs into an enriched events table
 - Creates a daily timeline of each type of event, complete with trailing and daily metrics of user activity and retention
 - Creates a monthly timeline of each type of event, complete with metrics about user activity, retention, and churn
-- Aggregates events into unique user sessions, complete with metrics about event frequency and relevant fields from the session's first event
+- Aggregates events into unique user sessions, complete with metrics about event frequency and any relevant fields from the session's first event
 - Provides a macro to easily create an event funnel

 ## Models